 Finally, in the area of research support, the annual report of the FY90 Dakota Aquifer Program was completed and published as KGS Open-File Report 91-1.
-During the fiscal year several other reports were also published: Revised Stratigraphic Interpretation and Implications for Pre-Graneros Paleogeography from Test-Hole Drilling in Central Kansas (KGS Open-File Report 91-1A) and Determination of Aquifer E=erdes of the Dakota Aquifer in Washin Lyton County, Kansas, from a Puml2 Test (KGS Open-File Report 91-lC).
+During the fiscal year several other reports were also published: Revised Stratigraphic Interpretation and Implications for Pre-Graneros Paleogeography from Test-Hole Drilling in Central Kansas (KGS Open-File Report 91-1A) and Determination of aquifer properties of the Dakota Aquifer in Washington County, Kansas, from a pumping test (KGS Open-File Report 91-lC).
 KGS Open-File Report 91-lB is in the final stages of preparation.

 During FY90-93 the overall objective of the Dakota Aquifer Program is to characterize subregionally the water resources potential of the areas where the Dakota aquifer is shallowest and is undergoing development in central and southwestern Kansas.
 The progress made during the FY91 program has provided much new information that is being used to update existing data bases and to construct three-dimensional simulations of the Dakota and hydraulically connected aquifers in southeastern Colorado and Kansas in FY92-94.
 In FY94 these simulations will be used to evaluate various management options for the Dakota aquifer in Kansas.